 - Saving money

 Learning from home

 Arguably the most influential of the advantages to online learning is the portability it possesses.
 For people in regional areas, or for people who aren’t comfortable visiting university in person, online learning is a great opportunity to get qualified in their field, whilst still making connections virtually.
-And given the COVID pandemic altered traditional learning, online learning will no doubt see a boost in the future in terms of flexibility for students.

 University fees aren’t the only cost of a tertiary education – with getting to and from and student amenity fees adding up over the course of your studies at a brick-and-mortar institute.
 Attending university can rack up some serious costs, whereas the costs associated with an online university include the university fee itself, and a device to consume the course content on.
 Public transport costs, buying food on campus, and other in-person university costs can be avoided with online learning.